reportportal/docs/src/md/src/WorkWithReports/ATestItemUniqueID.md

 * Names of all parents;
 * All parameters of the item;

-All this information become part of a test item in form of MD5 hash.
-After that a UID becomes a part of the item.
-It gives an opportunity to define the item uniqueness with no possibility of doubt.
+All this information becomes part of a test item in the form of the MD5 hash.
+After that, a UID becomes a part of the item.
+It allows defining the item's uniqueness with no possibility of doubt.
-ReportPortal uses this functionality in a process of building widgets ( f.e.:'Most failed test cases', 'Flacky tests'), 'Retry' and 'Rerun'and etc.
+ReportPortal uses this functionality in a process of building widgets ( f.e.:'Most failed test cases', 'Flacky tests'), 'Retry' and 'Rerun'and, etc.